kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 -   How network slicing can be achieved in NFVI (Network Function Virtualization Infrastructure).
     -   NFVI slicing is easier to achieve once Containerized Network Function (CNF) PODs are running over the Infrastructure as a Service virtual machines (VMs).
     -   There is strong advocacy from a school of thought that CNF PODs should run on bare metal servers (BMS).
-    -   Running CNF PODs over BMS can solve issues related to performance overhead and networking complexities can also be avoided which are inherited when CNI has to run POD networks inside the IaaS VMs.
+    -   Running CNF PODs over BMS can solve issues related to performance overhead and networking complexities can also be avoided which are inherited when CNI must run POD networks inside the IaaS VMs.
 -   If CNF Pods must be run on BMS then it means one BMS will be used as single k8s worker node which is clearly underutilization of compute resource.

 ## Use cases for Running CNF over BMS